confused-bear/Texture_Processor/README.md

 # Texture_Processor

-A software tool for batch processing PBR textures – no more having to open SP one by one to export them!
+A software tool for batch processing PBR textures – no more exporting them one by one in Substance Painter!

 ## Installation:

-Download Texture_Processor.exe from release.
+Download Texture_Processor.exe from the latest release.

 ## How to use: